OsheaSoftwareEng/Pokedex-js-app/README.md

 ## Lessons Learned:

 I learned about creating Dom elements in JavaScript and fetching data from an api and having that data displayed from an external source.
-I also learned how to convert an existing project and optimaize it with the library bootstrap
+I also learned how to convert an existing project and optimaize it with the framework bootstrap.